 Well, you “could” use a standing mixer but your muffins will not be light and fluffy.
 A standing mixer tends to overmix muffins which makes them turn out dense.

 Chop up your strawberries and add to the muffin batter.
-Add the batter to a muffin tin and bake for
+Add the batter to a muffin tin and bake for 30 minutes until done.

 Can I use other fruits in this gluten free muffins recipe?